rmp135/imgur/docs/docs/typescript.md

 Full disclaimer: this is my first published Typescript project so it might be a little rough around the edges.

-All request types and interfaces can be found on the global `Options` namespace.
-These are usually joined together to form the final option interface.

-The main '@rmp135/imgur' module also contains a `ClientConfig` interface and `ReportReasonEnum` for reporting.
+The main '@rmp135/imgur' contains a `ClientConfig` interface for constructing the main client configuration, an `Options` module for the API options parameters and `ReportReasonEnum` for reporting.
 Import these if you require them.